derweisskrag/ubiquitous-eureka/docs/ProjectPlan/README.md

 ## Risk Management

+Common risks:

+1. Not meeting deadline
+2. Bugs
+3. Poor design

+Likelihood: all high.
+Impact: High.

+Risks resolution: For this project, not yet.

 ## Stakeholder analysis

 I seek the tech-oriented investors who are going to help me to deliver the product to people and assist them in managing their own projects;